Which? first look of the Roberts RT100 – Which? News

 It comes with a built-in preamp, so you’ll be able to plug it straight into any hi-fi or set of powered speakers.
 There’s also a USB connection, which allows you to connect the turntable to your computer and make digital copies of your records.

-The design of the RT100 is based on the Audio Technica AT-LP3.
-A partnership between Roberts and Audio Technica means that the two turntables share many of the same components.
+The design of the RT100 is very similar to the Audio Technica AT-LP3.
+The two turntables share the same Audio Technica cartridge and stylus.
 This makes a lot of sense from Roberts’ point of view – better to rely on the expertise of an established turntable brand for your first foray into the market.

 Putting the Roberts turntable to the test